Courtland Army Airfield: History

 The Basic Flight School was replaced by a Specialized 4-Engine Flight School in August 1944.
 Establishment of this school involved the transfer of B-24 "Liberator" bombers and personnel from Chanute Field, Illinois.
 During this time, in addition to the 4-Engine Flight School, a transition squadron was also emplaced at Courtland.
 The role of the transition squadron largely involved the retraining and/or reclassification of returning crews from Europe (crews who had fulfilled their required missions).
 Many personnel went on to B-29 schools at other locations as they were reclassified.

 As training needs decreased toward the end of the war, training air fields were deactivated across the country.
 Courtland AAF was one of these, it being deactivated in June 1945.
 At the end of the war the airfield was determined to be excess by the War Department in 1946 and was excessed.
 The site was returned to the State of Alabama by Quitclaim deed in 1948 and now operates as Courtland Airport.

 With regard to the original structures, most everything but the runways, and several concrete slabs with 3 or 4 wide concrete steps are gone now.
 A steel-framed aircraft hangar that was once used at Courtland still exists and is still in use, but is no longer located at the Courtland site.
 This structure was disassembled and moved to the Birmingham Municipal Airport (now Birmingham–Shuttlesworth International Airport) during the early 1950s.

+From 1955 to 1967, the airbase was used for sports car racing.